AZ-400: Designing and Implementing Microsoft DevOps Solutions

 steps:

-The image shows an Azure DevOps pipeline interface with a list of completed job tasks on the left and job details on the right, indicating successful test results.
+The image shows an Azure DevOps pipeline interface with a list of recent pipeline runs for "KodeKloudData," each marked with a green check indicating successful completion.

 Watch Video